You know that engagement is important, but getting fans to comment on your Facebook updates can feel like an uphill battle.

-But even the most active Facebook Page began from a standing start.
+Even the most active Facebook Page began from a standing start.
 And many of them got to where they are today by making it easier for fans to comment on their Page.

 - Ask specific questions – Asking your fans what we can do to cut down carbon emissions might get comments from your biggest fans, but most of them would just skip to the next item in their news feed.
 Specificity will get more comments.

 - Ask edgy questions – Green Peace does a great job with this by asking questions like “Do you live near a nuclear power plant?”
+Adjust the edginess factor to your community, and certainly your mission.

 - Ask questions about a photo – Share a photo an ask your fans to comment.
 For example, an animal rights org could post a photo of animal cruelty and ask “What’s wrong with this picture?”